'Welcome back to England' - How social media reacted to John Obi Mikel's move to Middlesbrough | Goal.com

 The Nigeria international joins Tony Pulis' men on Thursday as reinforcement to strengthen their squad for promotion to the Premier League.

-He left Chelsea for Tianjin Teda in 2016 and fans are delighted to have him back in familiar surroundings where he two top-flight titles and two FA Cups with the Blues.
+He left Chelsea for Tianjin Teda in 2016 and fans are delighted to have him back in familiar surroundings where he two top-flight titles and three FA Cups with the Blues.

 Welcome back to England @mikel_john_obi legend of all time 💙— TRIPLE BLUE LION (@triplemaurice) January 24, 2019